richyarwood/Upcycle-Store/README.md

 * Listings - (GET, POST, DELETE)
 * Cart items - (GET, POST, DELETE)

-The endpoints for the cart items were more complex as I needed one to retrieve all items for a user:
+The endpoints for the cart items were more complex as I needed to retrieve all items for a user:

 ```
 @router.route('/cart', methods=['GET'])